bbauska/Coursera-Bootstrap/readme.md

 What these preprocessing languages bring to us is more programming language-like syntax, as we will see in the next few slides.

-We\'ll examine Less and Sass briefly.
+We&apos;ll examine Less and Sass briefly.

 In particular, the reason for us to take a look at this is because Bootstrap itself uses Sass for defining its source for its CSS classes.